ferrilab/ferrilab/guide/bitvec/type-parameters/bitstore.md

 processor’s word size, all `Cell<T>` wrappers of them (as `Cell` is a compiler directive), and their `AtomicT` variants.

 Not all processors have atomic instructions for all their scalar registers.
-The compiler maintains a list of all atomics available on all supported targets, and exposes this list as unstable attributes in the standard library, unavailable to user code such as `bitvec`. `bitvec` uses the [`radium`] crate (which I also maintain) to provide information about atomic support for a register width, and `radium` maintains a best-effort guess at what atomics are available.
+`bitvec` uses the [`radium`] crate to manage its support for atomic types.

 On architectures with missing atomics, `bitvec`’s default feature set will cause a compiler error when you attempt to instantiate a `bitvec` structure with the register that is missing an atomic variant.
-You can fix this by using a narrower register that does have atomic instructions, or by disabling `default-features` and not enabling the `"atomic"` feature. ***Please*** file an issue with [`radium`] with your target and failing type, so that we can improve our precision.
+You can fix this by using a narrower register that does have atomic instructions, or by disabling `default-features` and not enabling the `"atomic"` feature.

 ## Associated Types